How To Know If You Need a Divorce Solicitor

 - Submit an application for a divorce – This is done either online or through the post.
 The application must be made by post (using form D8) if either party is using a solicitor.

-- Acknowledgement of service – the other party must reply to the acknowledgement of service form which is sent out by the court.
+- Acknowledgment of service – the other party must reply to the acknowledgment of service form which is sent out by the court.
 This will essentially state that they are happy with the reasons stated for divorce and that it will not be contested.
 If they intend to contest the divorce, this will normally require solicitors to get involved.

 - Decree nisi – the court will consider the divorce application and, assuming everything is in order, will grant a decree nisi, which is an affirmation from the court that the divorce can proceed.

 - Financial order – this essentially gives legal standing to any financial agreement.
 If either separating party applies to the court for a financial order, both themselves and their spouse (or civil partner) must fill out a separate Form E – one each.

-- Decree absolute – the decree absolute is the legal document which officially ends a marriage.
+- Decree absolute – the decree absolute is the legal document that officially ends a marriage.

 Carrying out your own divorce can be rather time-consuming, stressful and the smallest mistakes can be costly.

 We have recognised this and have created a number of services suited to your needs and budget, ensuring you receive your decree absolute in a quick, stress-free, and money-saving manner, our divorce services start from just £59!